smashtotal/future_lawyer/README.md

 # Westlaw: The Future of Legal Research, and Maybe (Junior) Lawyers?
-### Law may be famously slow to adapt to new technology, but Westlaw never has.
-In the Age of AI, is the future of legal research simply to replace the lawyers?
+### Law may be famously slow to adapt to new technology, but Westlaw never has been.
+In the Age of AI, is the future of legal research simply to replace entry-level associates?

 ![alt](https://cdn.discordapp.com/attachments/1148303423045910558/1206362017217122304/smashmcadams_A_robot_doing_legal_research_with_law_books_in_the_b6c68828-4be3-4f8e-bb21-ebf87bf2bcbc.png?ex=65dbbb2e&is=65c9462e&hm=5672c14fac190c45e47ece89738e26e61f2c0563a8f96642fea50bb98ab16890&)